cbou/markdox/README.md

 Markdox
 ========

-Markdox is a documentation generator based on [Dox](https://github.com/visionmedia/dox) and Markdown.
+Markdox is a documentation generator based on [Dox](https://github.com/visionmedia/dox) and Markdown with support for JavaScript, CoffeeScript and IcedCoffeeScript.

 You can use the command `markdox` or in Nodejs with `var markdox = require('markdox')`.